jcbgamboa/jcbgamboa.github.io/_posts/2017-08-12-cnn-from-an-image-processing-perspective.md

 **Second**: shift $g'$ horizontally by $t$ units.
 If $t$ is positive, then $g'$ will be shifted to the right; otherwise, it will be shifted to the left.
+I'll call this function $shifted_g'$

 ![Shifted signal](public/grid3.gif)

 **Third**: this is the step where the problems arise.
 Now what you want is actually multiply the two curves are each point between $-\infty$ and $+\infty$ and calculate the area below the curve that this multiplication will form.
-But there are two points that could make your life easier.
-The first of them is that it is worth noting that very often the functions $f$ and $g$ for which we want to calculate a convolution are 0 in most of their domain.
+Let's assume that the functions are zero most of the time (just like in our example), and non-zero only in a small section of their domain.
-Therefore it may be the case now that the non-zero parts of $f$ and the shifted version of $g'$ do not even intersect, or only intersect in some places (by "intersection", I mean that $g'$ and $f$ are non-zero for the same $x$ inputs).
-Let's say they intersect in an interval $[a, b]$.
-Now it could still be a challenge to calculate the integral of the shifted $g'$ and "f" in that interval.
+Because we are multiplying the two values, we only care about the values where both functions are not 0.
+In all other cases, the integral will be 0 anyway.
+Let's assume that both functions are non-zero only in an interval $[a, b]$.
+In this case, our problem reduces to calculating the integral of the multiplication of $f$ and $shifted_g'$ inside that interval.
+Now it could still be a challenge to calculate the integral of the $shifted_g'$ and "f" in that interval.

 ![Calculate area below curve](public/grid4.gif)